"

 Refer to the general guidelines for Mini Lab Reports on Canvas, found here (link opens in a new tab): Lab Mini Reports

-NOTE: Please view the Mini Lab Report 1 feedback from your TAs before finalizing your second report.
-Feedback should be available 5 days (for single-lab reports) or 7 days (for combined lab reports) post submission.
-It is expected that you incorporate suggested changes into future reports.
+NOTE: Please view the lab mini report feedback from your TAs before finalizing your next report.
+Feedback should be available 48 hours before the next submission.
+It is expected that you incorporate suggested changes into future reports, if applicable.

 Methods